-Every year Birchmount Park honours the academic success of the students in Grades 9, 10 and 11 at our Annual Awards Ceremony.
-In order to receive Grade 9, 10, and 11 Honours - students must achieve an average of 80% or higher in their 8 courses.
+HONOUR ROLL: Every year Birchmount Park honours the academic success of the students at our Annual Awards Breakfast.
+In order to be on the Honour Roll - students must achieve an average of 80% or higher in their 8 courses.
 Subject Awards are presented to students that have demonstrated highest standing or outstanding achievement in a subject.

-Birchmount Park welcomes back graduates in the fall for our Annual Commencement Ceremony.
-During the course of the evening we honour:
+COMMENCEMENT: Birchmount Park celebrates the success of our graduates in June.
+At our Annual Commencement Ceremony we honour:

-- Graduates: students that have earned their OSSD - Ontario Scholars: 80% average or higher on 6 Grade 12 courses - Bronze B Award Winners: 4 consecutive years on the Honour Roll - Subject Award Winner: highest standing or outstanding achievement in an individual subject - Special Awards: sponsored by individual organizations - Valedictorian: chosen by the graduating class
+- Graduates: students that have earned their OSSD - Specialist High Skills Major Red Seal Diploma Graduates - Ontario Scholars: 80% average or higher on 6 Grade 12 courses - Bronze B Award Winners: 4 consecutive years on the Honour Roll - BEAP Certificate Graduates - Subject Award Winners: highest standing or outstanding achievement in an individual subject (courses taken at BPCI) - Special Awards: sponsored by individual organizations - Valedictorian: chosen by the graduating class